trustedanalytics/application-broker/README.md

 Application Broker for Cloud Foundry
 ==============================================

-A service broker to provision an application, including dependent service instances.
+A service broker to provision an application stack - set of applications, services and user provided services.

-**This is a second experimental version and may be subject to severe changes in the future.**
+**This is a third version, which support copying full application stacks, binding same services to multiple apps in single stack and generating random passwords when copying source ups with e.g. $RANDOM16.**
+**Second version used REST API of CF to retrieve and add data.**
 **First implementation was based on cf/cli calls which was considered bad solution due to concurrency problems.
 Now we are using regular REST requests under the hood.**